ErpNetDocs/tech/reference/config-options-reference.md

 - b.The user sets it manually.

 21. Key -  **CreateReconciliationsByTimestamp**
-- a.Action: When this key has value and this value is "1", the function "Add the available products" in the Reconciliation form and the manually added new rows would use the date of the transaction timestamp in the row, and not the date of the document, to calculate the stocks availability.
+- a.Action: When this key has value and this value is "1", the function "Add the available products" in the reconciliation form and the manually added new rows would use the date of the transaction timestamp in the row, and not the date of the document, to calculate the stocks availability.
 The stocks availability may be looked at by one of the following methods:
       - Stock movements in the store by the document date;
       - Stock movements in the store by the date of the transaction timestamp.
 - b.Usually, the "i" method is used to define stock availability (i.e. the quantities at a specified date), and method "ii" is used to define the stocks cost (at a specified time)
 - c.The user sets it manually.

 22. Key -  **CostCorrectionsCalculateCostTransferDocumentsCostByDocumentCurrencyReevaluation**
-- a.Action: the current key regulates the recalculation of the products costs by the documents which transfer costs (Store transfers, Work orders, Sales returns).
-When the key has value and this value is "1", the recalculation is performed as follows: all costs of the issue and receipt store documents are converted to the currency of the Master document (the document which transfers the cost).
+- a.Action: the current key regulates the recalculation of the products costs by the documents which transfer costs (store transfers, work orders, sales returns).
+When the key has value and this value is "1", the recalculation is performed as follows: all costs of the issue and receipt store documents are converted to the currency of the master document (the document which transfers the cost).
 If not, usually the base currency of the issue and receipt store documents is used for the recalculation.
 - b.The user sets it manually.

 23. Key - **ActiveLanguages**